-James Goldstein is the Research Director at Communitas.
-He oversees work groups and expert-led research on sustainable cities.
-James is Senior Fellow at Tellus Institute, where he directs the Sustainable Communities Program.
+James Goldstein was the Research Director at Communitas and oversaw work groups and expert-led research.
+James served in the Communitas Secretariat while being Senior Fellow at Tellus Institute, where he directed the Sustainable Communities Program.
 His research centers on the development of analytic methods and stakeholder processes in support of community-based initiatives to integrate environmental protection, economic development, and social well-being.

 James has over thirty years of experience in the assessment of environmental problems and policies, with a particular emphasis on pollution prevention, solid waste management, and integrated resource planning for water.
 The current focus of his work is the incorporation of a global perspective in designing local and regional sustainability efforts.